Alphabet (NASDAQ:GOOG) Stock Price Down 1% After Insider Selling

-Specifically, CAO Amie Thuener O’toole sold 1,367 shares of the business’s stock in a transaction on Tuesday, October 1st.
-The shares were sold at an average price of $168.84, for a total value of $230,804.28.
-Following the completion of the transaction, the chief accounting officer now owns 29,183 shares of the company’s stock, valued at approximately $4,927,257.72.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Sundar Pichai sold 22,500 shares of the company’s stock in a transaction on Wednesday, October 2nd.
-The stock was sold at an average price of $167.07, for a total transaction of $3,759,075.00.
-Following the completion of the transaction, the chief executive officer now directly owns 2,129,306 shares of the company’s stock, valued at $355,743,153.42.
+Specifically, CAO Amie Thuener O’toole sold 1,367 shares of the firm’s stock in a transaction dated Tuesday, October 1st.
+The stock was sold at an average price of $168.84, for a total value of $230,804.28.
+Following the completion of the transaction, the chief accounting officer now directly owns 29,183 shares in the company, valued at $4,927,257.72.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Sundar Pichai sold 22,500 shares of Alphabet stock in a transaction that occurred on Wednesday, October 2nd.
+The shares were sold at an average price of $167.07, for a total transaction of $3,759,075.00.
+Following the sale, the chief executive officer now owns 2,129,306 shares of the company’s stock, valued at $355,743,153.42.
 The disclosure for this sale can be found here.
-In related news, insider John Kent Walker sold 16,802 shares of the company’s stock in a transaction on Friday, September 27th.
-The shares were sold at an average price of $165.47, for a total value of $2,780,226.94.
+In other news, insider John Kent Walker sold 16,802 shares of Alphabet stock in a transaction that occurred on Friday, September 27th.
+The shares were sold at an average price of $165.47, for a total transaction of $2,780,226.94.
 Following the completion of the transaction, the insider now directly owns 43,999 shares of the company’s stock, valued at approximately $7,280,514.53.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Analyst Ratings Changes

 A number of equities analysts recently weighed in on the stock.
-Rosenblatt Securities lowered shares of Alphabet from a “buy” rating to a “neutral” rating and set a $181.00 target price for the company. in a research note on Friday, June 28th.
-TD Cowen boosted their price target on shares of Alphabet from $200.00 to $220.00 and gave the stock a “buy” rating in a research report on Wednesday, July 10th.
-Cantor Fitzgerald raised shares of Alphabet to a “hold” rating in a research report on Thursday, September 5th.
-Pivotal Research started coverage on shares of Alphabet in a research report on Tuesday.
+Rosenblatt Securities lowered shares of Alphabet from a “buy” rating to a “neutral” rating and set a $181.00 price target on the stock. in a research report on Friday, June 28th.
+Oppenheimer cut their price target on Alphabet from $210.00 to $185.00 and set an “outperform” rating for the company in a report on Wednesday, September 25th.
+Cantor Fitzgerald raised Alphabet to a “hold” rating in a research note on Thursday, September 5th.
+Wolfe Research raised Alphabet to a “strong-buy” rating in a research note on Tuesday, July 16th.
+Finally, Pivotal Research assumed coverage on shares of Alphabet in a research report on Tuesday.
 They set a “buy” rating and a $215.00 price target on the stock.
-Finally, Wolfe Research raised shares of Alphabet to a “strong-buy” rating in a research report on Tuesday, July 16th.
-Three equities research analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, Alphabet presently has an average rating of “Moderate Buy” and an average target price of $183.75.
+Three equities research analysts have rated the stock with a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $183.75.

 Alphabet Stock Performance

-Alphabet (NASDAQ:GOOG – Get Free Report) last announced its earnings results on Tuesday, July 23rd.
-The information services provider reported $1.89 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.85 by $0.04.
+Alphabet (NASDAQ:GOOG – Get Free Report) last announced its quarterly earnings results on Tuesday, July 23rd.
+The information services provider reported $1.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.85 by $0.04.
 Alphabet had a net margin of 26.70% and a return on equity of 30.49%.
-The firm had revenue of $84.74 billion for the quarter, compared to analyst estimates of $84.22 billion.
-During the same quarter in the prior year, the business posted $1.44 EPS.
-The business’s revenue was up 13.6% compared to the same quarter last year.
-Analysts forecast that Alphabet Inc. will post 7.63 earnings per share for the current fiscal year.
+The company had revenue of $84.74 billion for the quarter, compared to the consensus estimate of $84.22 billion.
+During the same quarter in the prior year, the firm earned $1.44 earnings per share.
+The company’s revenue for the quarter was up 13.6% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Alphabet Inc. will post 7.63 EPS for the current year.

 Alphabet Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Monday, September 16th.
-Investors of record on Monday, September 9th were given a dividend of $0.20 per share.
-The ex-dividend date of this dividend was Monday, September 9th.
-This represents a $0.80 annualized dividend and a dividend yield of 0.47%.
-Alphabet’s dividend payout ratio is 12.27%.
+The company also recently announced a quarterly dividend, which was paid on Monday, September 16th.
+Investors of record on Monday, September 9th were issued a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.48%.
+The ex-dividend date was Monday, September 9th.
+Alphabet’s payout ratio is currently 12.27%.

-Large investors have recently made changes to their positions in the company.
-Park Avenue Securities LLC lifted its stake in Alphabet by 11.9% in the 1st quarter.
-Park Avenue Securities LLC now owns 109,878 shares of the information services provider’s stock valued at $16,730,000 after purchasing an additional 11,646 shares during the last quarter.
-Colonial River Wealth Management LLC lifted its stake in Alphabet by 5.3% in the 2nd quarter.
-Colonial River Wealth Management LLC now owns 2,126 shares of the information services provider’s stock valued at $390,000 after purchasing an additional 107 shares during the last quarter.
-Oak Ridge Investments LLC lifted its stake in Alphabet by 4.6% in the 1st quarter.
-Oak Ridge Investments LLC now owns 187,229 shares of the information services provider’s stock valued at $28,508,000 after purchasing an additional 8,201 shares during the last quarter.
-Rosenberg Matthew Hamilton lifted its stake in Alphabet by 4.6% in the 2nd quarter.
-Rosenberg Matthew Hamilton now owns 11,366 shares of the information services provider’s stock valued at $2,097,000 after purchasing an additional 498 shares during the last quarter.
-Finally, Alliance Wealth Management Group lifted its stake in Alphabet by 93.6% in the 1st quarter.
-Alliance Wealth Management Group now owns 3,910 shares of the information services provider’s stock valued at $595,000 after purchasing an additional 1,890 shares during the last quarter.
-Institutional investors and hedge funds own 27.26% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of GOOG.
+Capital International Investors grew its position in Alphabet by 9.3% in the first quarter.
+Capital International Investors now owns 87,716,562 shares of the information services provider’s stock valued at $13,355,724,000 after acquiring an additional 7,470,042 shares in the last quarter.
+JPMorgan Chase & Co. grew its stake in shares of Alphabet by 19.7% during the first quarter.
+JPMorgan Chase & Co. now owns 84,171,721 shares of the information services provider’s stock valued at $12,815,986,000 after acquiring an additional 13,876,534 shares in the last quarter.
+Capital World Investors increased its position in shares of Alphabet by 2.2% during the first quarter.
+Capital World Investors now owns 45,731,826 shares of the information services provider’s stock worth $6,963,128,000 after acquiring an additional 979,083 shares during the last quarter.
+Capital Research Global Investors grew its stake in Alphabet by 2.0% during the 1st quarter.
+Capital Research Global Investors now owns 35,558,778 shares of the information services provider’s stock valued at $5,414,179,000 after purchasing an additional 684,968 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP increased its stake in shares of Alphabet by 4.5% in the second quarter.
+Dimensional Fund Advisors LP now owns 14,657,421 shares of the information services provider’s stock worth $2,688,743,000 after buying an additional 636,008 shares during the last quarter.
+27.26% of the stock is owned by institutional investors and hedge funds.

 About Alphabet